manuelleduc/object-algebra-getting-started/README.md

 1. Definition of an Ecore model ([expression.ecore](./expression.model/model/expression.ecore))
 2. Generation the EMF Java sources from the model
-3. Generation the algebra from the model (right click on the .ecore file -> Object Algebra -> Generate Object Algebra).
+3. Generation of the algebra from the model (right click on the .ecore file -> Object Algebra -> Generate Object Algebra).

 The last step results in an interface defining the abstract object algebra.
 For every element with no parent (with an implicit single inheritance to EObject), a type parameter is generated.
+For more details: [TypeParameters.md](./TypeParameters.md)

 Here `A` is generated for Expression and its hierarchy.

 ```java
 package expression.algebra;